French Football Star Pogbas Brother Detained In Extortion Case: Sources - UrduPoint

 Mathias Pogba presented himself "early afternoon to investigators and was placed in police custody", said one of the legal sources who asked not to be named.

-Among the four suspects detained in total in the probe, one was taken into custody on Tuesday and three on Wednesday, a judicial source added.
+Among the five suspects detained in total in the probe, one was taken into custody on Tuesday and four on Wednesday, a judicial source added.

 That denial in a statement issued by his lawyer, Richard Arbib, came after he published a bizarre video online on August 27 -- in French, Italian, English and Spanish -- promising "great revelations" about the Juventus star.